strets123/chemdoodle-angular/README.md

       <canvas id="chemdoodle"></canvas>
    </chemdoodlewrapper>

 Molecule is an object and molfile is a string.
-The molfile string will be updated when the user clicks a button outside of chemdoodle and an event is triggered
+If you need to change the molfile string from outside of chemdoodle, there are no watchers on the molfile object to improve performance so you need to broadcast a message like this and the ChemDoodle window will update.

     $rootScope.$broadcast("fetchMolecule");